zookzook/elixir-mongodb-driver/README.md

 ### Change streams

-Change streams exist in replica set and cluster systems and tell you about changes to collections.
+Change streams are available in replica set and sharded cluster deployments and tell you about changes to documents in collections.
 They work like endless cursors.

-The special thing about the change streams is that they are resumable.
-In the case of a resumable error, no exception is made, but the cursor is re-scheduled at the last successful location.
+The special thing about change streams is that they are resumable: in case of a resumable error, no exception is propagated to the application, but instead the cursor is re-scheduled at the last successful location.

-The following example will never stop, so it is a good idea to use a process for change streams.
+The following example will never stop, thus it is a good idea to use a process for reading from change streams:

 ```elixir
 seeds = ["hostname1.net:27017", "hostname2.net:27017", "hostname3.net:27017"]